-Mr. Roux began his technology career as co-founder and CEO of Datext, Inc., the first commercial CD-ROM publishing company.
-Previously, Mr. Roux was a board member of Intelsat, Business Objects S.A., Gartner, Inc., Serena Software, Symantec, Thomson, UGS Corp., and was the Chairman of the Board of Seagate Technology and Avaya.
-In addition to the JAX Board of Trustees, which he has chaired since 2015, he serves on the boards of the Institute for Health Metrics and Evaluation, National Audubon Society, and Bowdoin College.
+Mr. Roux began his technology career as co-founder and CEO of Datext.
+Previously, Mr. Roux was a board member of Intelsat, Business Objects, Gartner, Serena Software, Symantec, Thomson, UGS Corp., and was the Chairman of the Board of Seagate Technology and Avaya.
+In addition to the JAX Board of Trustees, which he has chaired since 2015, he currently serves on the board of the Institute for Health Metrics and Evaluation, and has served on the boards of the the Environmental Defense Fund, National Audubon Society and Bowdoin College.

 A graduate of Harvard College, Mr. Roux holds an M.B.A. from Harvard Business School and an M. Phil. from King’s College, Cambridge University.